Raghav-rv28/kitty-sesh/README.md

 installation command.
 ```
 # Usage
+use the command `kitty-sesh` to start the application in your terminal.
 -   **Navigation**: Use Arrow keys to traverse the session list
 -   **Launch Session**: Press `Enter` to start the selected session
 -   **Rename Session**: Press `r` or `R` to rename the selected session